Master's Programs

 • WPP Master Class

-The Skills Accelerator is composed by 4 areas and students must complete 1 module in each area, according to their Master’s program.
+The Skills Accelerator Program is composed by 4 areas.
+Students must complete 1 module in each area, according to their Master's program.

 • Digital